falcosecurity/falco-website/content/en/docs/alerts/formatting.md

 ## Examples

-Here are some examples of falco command lines, output strings in rules, and the resulting output:
+Here are some examples of Falco command lines, output strings in rules, and the resulting output:

 ### Output contains `%container.info`
 ```